openfun/richie/README.md

 ### The virtualenv

+Place yourself in the application directory `app`:

+    cd app

 We choose to run our application in a virtual environment and manage our Python dependencies using `pipenv` which you can install with pip:

     pip install pipenv